platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

 {{< note >}}

-If running CLI commands from any automated system, including a Platform.sh cron task, we urge you to use the `--no-wait` flag on any commands that may take more than a second or two to avoid blocking the process.
+If you're running CLI commands from any automated system, including a Platform.sh cron task, it's best to use the `--no-wait` flag on any commands that may take more than a second or two to avoid blocking the process.
 Failure to do so may result in long deploy times and site downtime.

 {{< /note >}}